FormidableLabs/victory-native-xl/website/docs/getting-started.md

 }
 ```

-Now we've got a line graph to represent our daily high temperature data!
+Now we've got a line path to represent our daily high temperature data!

 DOCS:TODO: Maybe a screenshot of this...